 Also for Linux, Python 3.6.x is required.
 Since the stable versions of the Linux distributions generally include previous versions of Python 3.x, it is suggested to install the Anaconda 5.2.0 or the Miniconda 4.5.x Python distribution for Linux.
 In particular, this section will focus on installing Miniconda 4.5.4

 Important: the compatibility with successive versions of Python 3.x (for example Python 3.7), or with other Python distributions, is not excluded a priori, but in this installation tutorial we do not support this.
-We exclude a priori compatibility with previous versions of Python, like for example Python 3.4.x and Python 3.5.x
+Some deployments currently are working also on Python 3.5.x and Python 3.7.x

 Generally, installation on Linux may be possible without problems on any Python 3.6.x plain package (found for example in the testing version of some Linux distributions), but if it fails then follow the versions mandated by this tutorial.